StrawberryChocolateFudge/bunny-notes-express-relayer/readme.md

 # Bunny notes express relayer

-This server relays zero-knowledge proofs and submites them to BTTC network using ethers.js.
+This server relays zero-knowledge proofs and submites them to the network using ethers.js.

 ## Server setup